danielmayorga/aoc_2022/README.md

 #### Part 1

 Create the simulation with a Map instead of a multi dimensional array.
+We have a proposal dictionary that takes in (string position) => (position[]), so we keep track of all the proposal for a new coordinate.
+If the array has more than 1 element don't do anything.

+Follow the defined rules (I didn't read them correctly so I lost time).

 #### Part 2

-TODO
+Add a flag to check if the position has changed.
+This was a relatively small change with my first implementation.
+We just checked the proposal dictionary and made sure the key and sole position in the position array don't match.